 Enter the Graph Database

 Relational databases are only one type of database.
 Another example initially proposed in 1960, but gaining prominence as the business world adopts more Big Data analytics, is the graph database.
 Graph databases don’t contain model data as records as in a relational database.
 Instead, data is modeled as entities and relationships.
 Entities are data structures, and links show how those data structures interact and depend upon one another.
 The method of storage makes it a much easier process to query the data since there’s no need to search through billions of entries sequentially.
-Instead, a search parameter can simply collect relationships that are associated with the query and display them.
+Instead, a search parameter analysis tool can simply collect relationships that are associated with the query and display them.

 SAP HANA and the Graph Database

 SAP HANA 2.0 utilizes a hybrid system for storing entries.
 The data is stored in relational tables but queried as if it’s a graph database.
 SAP HANA’s ability to support both row and column-based storage allows relationships to be built in two dimensions.
 The built-in processing engines extend the graph database search functions.
 By utilizing the text-based and spacial engines, a user can get access to data at a much faster rate.

 Because of the adaptability and agility of SAP HANA’s architecture, a business can immediately notice certain benefits:

 - Performance Increases: The lack of using relational searches means that records can be collected and displayed at a much faster rate.
 As a relational database becomes more complicated because of its joins, the system slows down.
 Thanks to the use of the graph system for searching, the cross-database relationships don’t slow the user’s search speed down.

 - Better Insights: Relational databases can offer a skilled user the insights they need by performing relevant searches.
 However, the graph search function is a far more useful one if the business isn’t aware of how the data relates to one another.
 Contextual relationships are easier to spot through a graph interface than through a relational database.